hfhbd/serviceloader-gradle-plugin/README.md

 > [!NOTE]
 > The Kotlin compiler plugin does not support Java source code.
 In this case, you need to use the ksp plugin.

-You might also want to enable the compiler plugin in IntelliJ `kotlin.k2.only.bundled.compiler.plugins.enabled` to `false` in the registry.
+You might also want to enable the compiler plugin in IntelliJ by setting `kotlin.k2.only.bundled.compiler.plugins.enabled` to `false` in the registry.

 ## Annotate the code